Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that Frenchs Forest has one of the highest incomes in Australia.
 The median income is $62,963 and the average income stands at $94,807.
-This contrasts with Greater Sydney's figures where the median income is $60,817 and the average income is $83,003.
+In comparison, Greater Sydney's figures are a median income of $60,817 and an average income of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $68,542 (median) and $103,207 (average) as of September 2025.
-Census data reveals that household incomes rank exceptionally high at the 97th percentile ($3,109 weekly).
-The earnings profile shows that the largest segment comprises 37.5% earning $4000+ weekly (5,561 residents), contrasting with the broader area where the $1,500 - 2,999 bracket leads at 30.9%.
-Frenchs Forest demonstrates considerable affluence with 51.7% earning over $3,000 per week, supporting premium retail and service offerings.
-High housing costs consume 16.2% of income, though strong earnings still place disposable income at the 96th percentile.
+Census data reveals that Frenchs Forest's household incomes rank at the 97th percentile ($3,109 weekly).
+The earnings profile shows that 37.5% earn over $4,000 weekly (5,561 residents), contrasting with the broader area where the $1,500 - 2,999 bracket leads at 30.9%.
+Frenchs Forest demonstrates considerable affluence with 51.7% earning over $3,000 per week.
+High housing costs consume 16.2% of income, but strong earnings still place disposable income at the 96th percentile.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income